Krasjet/wikipedia.rehash/README.md

 ## License

-[wikipedia.rehash](https://github.com/Krasjet/wikipedia.rehash) is licensed under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/). (c) 2019 Krasjet
+[wikipedia.rehash](https://github.com/Krasjet/wikipedia.rehash) is licensed under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/). (c) 2020 Krasjet.

-Please do not use this project for commercial purposes without my consent.
+Please do not use this project for any commercial purposes without my consent.